 Unified Clinical Platform for CROs | Medidata Blog

 Based on these challenges, it’s time to take a closer look at improving operational efficiencies through the use of a unified clinical technology platform.
-For CROs, a unified end-to-end data and analytics platform is the key to delivering more for your sponsors in the next decade, leading the way in technological advancement, and mitigating risk.
+For CROs, a unified end-to-end data and analytics platform is the key to attract and win more sponsor bids.
 Reduce study build time, save money on unexpected data migrations and transfers, and speed up data reconciliation and cleanup to improve decision making.

 According to Keya Watkins, global head, clinical development at Catalyst Clinical Research, “[The Medidata Clinical Cloud platform], inclusive of CTMS, eTMF, and EDC systems has offered tremendous advantages to Catalyst and our customers.
 The benefits and features we value are the ability to leverage multiple systems that are compatible, user friendly, and familiar to the end-user resulting in overall efficiencies for the sponsor, sites, and partners.”